larkhiya/126-LE2/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+<!-- GETTING STARTED -->
 ## Getting Started

+To get a local copy up and running, follow these steps.

 ### Prerequisites

+You’ll need the following installed on your system:

 - Python 3.10+
 - Node.js 18+

-<!-- GETTING STARTED -->
-## Getting Started

-To get a local copy up and running follow these simple example steps.

-### Prerequisites
-You’ll need to install the following software:
+- npm (comes with Node.js)

 If you don’t have Node.js and npm installed, you can install them by running:
   ```sh